DandinPower/113-1-Artificial-Intelligence-Midterm/doc/report.md

     ![image/memory_snapshot_comparison.png](image/memory_snapshot_comparison.png)
     - **Figure 12: VRAM Snapshot of Llama3.2 1B, Batch Size 8, Seq Length 1024 with (a) HuggingFace Transformers (b) Liger Kernel enabled.**

-    The memory snapshot is generated using the PyTorch profiler and Tensorboard [citation].
+    The memory snapshot is generated using the PyTorch profiler and Tensorboard [33].
 From the result, we can observe that after enabling Fused Linear Cross Entropy, the peak memory issue no longer exists.

 - **Comparison of Throughput and Peak Memory Usage:**